Improving Automated Driving through POMDP Planning with Human Internal States: Background

 \subsection{Related Work}

-POMDPs are particularly well suited for modeling decisions for autonomous vehicles because they explicitly capture the limitations of the vehicle's sensors in measuring the relevant state variables.
-Some research focuses on \emph{physical} variables that are hidden because of occlusions or other sensor limitations \cite{brechtel2013mcvi,bouton2018scalable,lin2019decision,hubmann2019occlusions}.
-Other research focuses on latent states that are internal to human drivers \cite{sadigh2016gathering,bouton2017belief,hubmann2018automated,liu2015situation,meghjani2019context} or pedestrians \cite{bai2015intention,luo2018porca}.

-There has also been substantial effort in identifying models that accurately represent the behavior of human drivers for planning purposes.
-Specific efforts include learning these models from data \cite{grindele2015trafficmodel,sadigh2014}, representing these models efficiently \cite{WheelerRobbelKochenderfer2015,WheelerKochenderfer2016}, recognizing the intent of other drivers online \cite{dc2015identifying}, using game-theoretic approaches to model interaction \cite{fridovich2019efficient,peters2020alignment}, and predicting motion with models that respect kinematics and inferred constraints \cite{luo2019gamma}.
+Significant effort has been invested in identifying accurate human driver models for planning.
+Specific thrusts include learning these models from data \cite{grindele2015trafficmodel,sadigh2014}, representing these models efficiently \cite{WheelerRobbelKochenderfer2015,WheelerKochenderfer2016}, recognizing the intent of other drivers online \cite{dc2015identifying}, using game-theoretic approaches to model interaction \cite{fridovich2019efficient,peters2020alignment}, and predicting motion with models that respect kinematics and inferred constraints \cite{luo2019gamma}.

-Though sensors can accurately measure many of the relevant variables pertaining to the physical state of the vehicles, the internal state (e.g., intentions and aggressiveness) of other drivers and road users can only be indirectly inferred \cite{sadigh2016gathering, bai2015intention,lam2015improving,dc2015identifying,luo2019gamma}.
+Though sensors accurately measure much of the physical state of other vehicles, the internal state (e.g., intentions and aggressiveness) of other road users can only be indirectly inferred \cite{sadigh2016gathering, bai2015intention,lam2015improving,dc2015identifying,luo2019gamma,sunberg2017value}.
 This fact is central to the hypothesis explored in this work: that inferring and planning with an estimate of the internal states of the traffic participants will improve safety and efficiency.

+POMDPs are particularly well suited for modeling decisions for autonomous vehicles because they explicitly capture limitations of the vehicle's sensors in measuring relevant state variables.
+Some research focuses on \emph{physical} variables that are hidden because of occlusions or other sensor limitations \cite{brechtel2013mcvi,bouton2018scalable,lin2019decision,hubmann2019occlusions,ulbrich2013probabilistic}.
+Other research focuses on latent states internal to human drivers \cite{sadigh2016gathering,bouton2017belief,hubmann2018automated,liu2015situation,meghjani2019context} or pedestrians \cite{bai2015intention,luo2018porca}.

+In addition to MDP and POMDP planning, there are many other methods for planning lane changes~\cite{bevly2016lane}.
+The experiments presented here are not meant to compare fundamentally different planning methods, but rather to contrast similar tree search methods using POMDP models that consider internal states and MDP models that do not.